Bipto/MonogameDeferredRendering/README.md

 Riemer's tutorials (ported to MonoGame) : https://github.com/simondarksidej/XNAGameStudio/wiki/RiemersArchiveOverview

-Please not that this repository was created as a learning exercise and does not show the best way to create a deferred renderer.
+Please note that this repository was created as a learning exercise and does not show the best way to create a deferred renderer.